 Developmental Education: An Introduction for Policymakers

-Developmental, or remedial, education courses are designed to develop the reading, writing, or math skills of students who are deemed—usually through standardized tests—underprepared for college-level courses.
+Developmental, or remedial, education courses are designed to develop the reading, writing, or math skills of students who are deemed underprepared for college-level courses.
 Offering these noncredit courses allows community colleges and less selective four-year colleges to open their doors to students who might otherwise be shut out of higher education.
-Millions of students—disproportionately students of color, adults, ﬁrst-generation students and those from low-income backgrounds—enroll in developmental education at two- and four-year colleges.
-They include students who did not receive an adequate academic foundation in high school and those who have been out of school for years and need a math or English refresher.
-Although colleges have offered developmental education programs for decades, state policymakers have begun to pay more attention to the growing data that show the weaknesses of developmental education and its impact on college completion, workforce development and equity goals.
+The millions of students who enroll in developmental education are disproportionately students of color, adults, first-generation students, and students from low-income backgrounds.
+Some did not receive an adequate academic foundation in high school, while others have been away from the classroom for years and need an English or math refresher.

 The goal of developmental education is to improve students’ skills and increase their chances of success in credit-bearing, college-level programs.
 However, barriers on campus and in federal, state, and institutional policies can slow students’ progress toward a degree, and in turn have long-term implications for students and states.
 Policymakers have begun to pay more attention to the research that shows the weaknesses of developmental education and its impact on college completion, workforce development, and equity goals.

 This brief, written in collaboration with the Education Commission of the States (ECS), discusses the importance of and challenges surrounding developmental education and suggests ways in which policymakers can address these challenges.
 It is part of a series of briefs by CAPR and ECS on developmental education for policymakers, which also includes Math Pathways: Expanding Options for Success in College Math.